appsody/stacks/incubator/java-openliberty/README.md

 The default template uses JUnit 5.
 You may be used to JUnit 4, but here are some great reasons to make the switch https://developer.ibm.com/dwblog/2017/top-five-reasons-to-use-junit-5-java/

-### Kafka template

-The kafka template allows you to develop applications that connect to Kafka using MicroProfile Reactive Messaging.
-For more information, see the [kafka readme](templates/kafka/README.md).

 ## Getting Started

 1. Create a new folder in your local directory and initialize it using the Appsody CLI, e.g.: